 The best formula for pickling with vinegar, salt, and sugar

-Start by thoroughly washing your jars with warm, soapy water or running them through the dishwasher.
-After that, sterilize them for safe canning.
+Step 1.
+Start with the jars.
+Thoroughly wash your jars with warm, soapy water or run them through the dishwasher.
+Then, sterilize them for safe canning.
+I recommend using wide-mouth quart jars to better fit the cucumbers inside.

-Select good quality cucumbers without any blemishes or spots.
-Use a brush to thoroughly wash them under running water.
 If the cucumbers are too curved to fit comfortably in the jar, cut them lengthwise, as shown in the picture above.
+Slice the horseradish into thin, lengthy pieces that can fit in between the cucumbers.

+Step 3.
+Pack the jars with cucumbers and other ingredients.
 Start filling the jars with cucumbers, cloves of garlic, black peppercorns, dried dill, and slices of horseradish.
 Ensure to place 1-2 pieces of horseradish on the top.

+Step 4.
+Prepare the pickling mixture.
 Combine vinegar, salt, and sugar in a large pot and bring it to a boil.
 Incorporate bay leaves, thyme, and mustard seeds into the mix.
+Lower the heat and let the mixture simmer for about 2-3 minutes.

-Place the jars on a metal tray before adding the liquid.
-The metal aids in distributing the heat evenly, helping to prevent the thermal shock that might cause the jars to crack.
+Step 5.
+Fill the jars with the pickling mixture.
+Before adding the liquid, place the jars on a metal tray.
+The metal distributes the heat evenly, helping to prevent the thermal shock that might cause the jars to crack.

 Using a ladle, slowly pour the hot pickling mixture into the jars, fully immersing the cucumbers.

 Close the jars tight and keep them in a cool location where the temperature remains above freezing.
+These gherkins in vinegar will not ferment, and they will stay crisp and delicious through the winter.

-Expert tip:
+Expert Tip

-The pickle jars don't require sterilization through boiling(water bath) to seal, as the vinegar isn't diluted with water as in traditional recipes. (please see the recipe faqs)
+The pickle jars don't require sterilization through boiling(water bath) to seal, as the vinegar isn't diluted with water as in traditional recipes. (please see the recipe faqs.)

 The vinegar maintains a 5% acidity level, which is sufficient to kill any bacteria, preventing any risk of fermentation once the jar is closed tight.